DavidStrieder/coupon_project/README.md

 The covariate X11 seems to have a non-linear effect on the conversion rate.

+### Conclusion

+This analysis demonstrates a pipeline for estimating causal effects from observational data.
+By leveraging backdoor adjustments and DoubleML, we obtain interpretable and policy-relevant results, despite the limitations of non-randomized designs.

-Further steps could include investigating counterfactuals (would the customer have benn converted even without a coupon?) and evaluating different policies of assigning coupons based on pre-treatment information (e.g., no coupon if X10>2 or X11>1).
+Further steps could include investigating counterfactuals (would the customer have been converted even without a coupon?) and evaluating different policies of assigning coupons based on pre-treatment information (e.g., no coupon if X10>2 or X11>1).

-Comment:
-All methods seem to underestimate the true average treatment effect.
-To some extent, this is not necessarily suprising and might indicate confounding/selection bias by purchase intent.
+**Comment**: All methods seem to underestimate the true average treatment effect.
+To some extent, this is not necessarily surprising and might indicate confounding/selection bias by purchase intent.
 In fact, highly motivated buyers (who would convert anyway) might be less likely to use a coupon, because they don’t need the discount.
-Conversely, people who choose to use the coupon might coorespond to more hesitant, price-sensitive customers.
+Conversely, people who choose to use the coupon might be more hesitant or price-sensitive customers,